barkand/React_Template/README.md

 3. Modify (or add) name of your pages in: \
    3.1.
 Main.js (`Client\src\Content`) for routing. \
    3.2.
 ListItems.js (`Client\src\Content\Header\Drawer`) for Show in Menu.
-4. Modify values of .enf file
+4. Modify values of .env file

 ```
  ** Only modify files of `Content` folder (client\src\Content), .env file & index.html. **